Policies

 The Tribunal accepts complaints by email and uses email to communicate with participants who give us their email address.
 When you choose to communicate by email, you should consider that email communications are generally less secure than other methods, such as mail, fax, or hand delivery.

-How to contact us or make a privacy complaint
+8. How to contact us

 Email: BCHumanRightsTribunal@gov.bc.ca